The Ultimate Guide to Lake Louise

 Lake Louise is a meltwater lake.
 It is fed by the Victoria Glacier, which rises above the western part of the lake.
 And yes, the color of the water is really that blue.
 It owes its unique color to the sunlight reflecting on the so-called rock flour deposited in the lake by the glacier.

 In winter, Lake Louise also guarantees beautiful pictures and fun.
-It is an excellent place for skating and snowshoeing.
+It is an excellent place for ice skating and snowshoeing.

 LOCATION OF LAKE LOUISE